 Projecting the AFC playoff field

-After the Kansas City Chiefs lost in Week 13, their hopes for the 1-seed, which comes with a bye until the divisional round, dropped considerably.
-In the opening wild-card round, the 2-seed hosts the 7-seed, the 3-seed hosts the 6-seed and the 4-seed hosts the 5-seed.
+In the wild-card round, the 2-seed hosts the 7-seed, the 3-seed hosts the 6-seed and the 4-seed hosts the 5-seed.

 Projecting the NFC playoff field

-The Philadelphia Eagles have the inside track to get the 1-seed, which comes with a bye until the divisional round, but they now have some company.
-In the opening wild-card round, the 2-seed hosts the 7-seed, the 3-seed hosts the 6-seed and the 4-seed hosts the 5-seed.
+If both the Dallas Cowboys and Philadelphia Eagles win in Week 18, it's the Cowboys who will take the NFC East and 2-seed, thanks to the Eagles' crushing loss to the Arizona Cardinals in Week 17.
+In the wild-card round, the 2-seed hosts the 7-seed, the 3-seed hosts the 6-seed and the 4-seed hosts the 5-seed.

 The race for the No. 1 pick in 2024